 Build your family’s comfort and skills on the bike paths that are already enjoyed by many, paved and not, in town and nearby.
 Isn’t it time we all got back on our bikes?

-Importantly, work started in May on the Concord section of the Bruce Freeman Rail Trail that runs from the Concord prison to Powder Mill Road.
-The trail is currently open from Westford to Lowell and work is well underway on the section that runs through Carlisle and Acton towards Rte 2.
-Construction is also underway on the section of the Assabet River Rail Trail that runs through Stow and Maynard and is expected to open in 2018.
-Ultimately, it will run from Hudson to Marlborough.
+Importantly, the Concord section of the Bruce Freeman Rail Trail that runs from the Concord prison to Powder Mill Road is scheduled to open in spring 2019.
+The trail is currently open from Acton to Lowell and work is well underway on the section that runs through Carlisle and Acton towards Rte 2.
+The Assabet River Rail Trail starts near the Acton commuter rail station and runs through Maynard to the Asset River in Stow.
+Ultimately, it will connect with the current section that runs from Hudson to Marlborough.
 Also, take advantage of the Minuteman Bikeway that runs from Bedford to Cambridge and connects with the Reformatory Branch Trail (a dirt trail) that leads into Concord.

 - If you have a bicycle that you have not ridden for a while, take it to a bike store to have it checked out.
 A tune-up will cost about $75.